 Artisan is strongest for teams that want an AI BDR operating inside one dedicated workspace.
 It is less obviously the right fit for teams that want to connect their own agents, inspect every workflow step, or keep LinkedIn outreach separate from email-led automation.

-Omentir is built on the philosophy of open integration.
-Rather than forcing you into a single interface, Omentir serves as the infrastructure layer for your outbound campaigns.
+Omentir is built on open integration.
+Rather than forcing you into a single interface, Omentir is the infrastructure layer for your outbound campaigns.

 The platform connects to your personal LinkedIn account using Unipile.
 This lets Omentir support LinkedIn actions through an integration layer while still enforcing review, pacing, and quota controls inside the product.

 For development teams, Omentir's standout feature is its hosted Model Context Protocol (MCP) server.
-This hosted gateway lets you connect external AI agents (like Claude Code, Cursor, or ChatGPT Custom GPTs) directly to your outreach campaigns, as detailed in our guide on MCP client setup.
+This hosted gateway lets external AI agents such as Claude Code, Cursor, or ChatGPT work with lead discovery and existing reply conversations, as detailed in our guide on MCP client setup.

 Architectural Focus